 Repurpose old towels and t-shirts

-One of my favorite sustainable swaps at home is using real napkins.
-It’s such a nicer experience, and I just throw them in the wash with the rest of my towels after use.
+One of my favorite sustainable swaps at home is using cloth napkins.
+It’s a nicer experience, and I just throw them in the wash with the rest of my towels after use.
 Instead of buying new (are you picking up a theme here?), cut up old towels or dish towels into napkin size squares.
 You can also get crafty and sew your old t-shirts into reusable cotton produce bags!

 Refill your cleaning supplies

 Have a bulk store near you that sells bulk cleaning supplies?
 Use jars you already have to bulk buy your liquids, lotions, and soaps.
 Pro tip: most Trader Joe's stores have a small bulk section for soaps and lotions, usually on the bottom rack (so don't kick yourself for not finding it sooner — it's easy to miss).

 There are so many wonderful ethical and sustainable fashion brands, but shopping for new eco-conscious clothing may be expensive.
 Instead, consider hosting a clothing swap for you and your friends.
 That way you don’t have to spend money on anything new, and you all get a closet refresh.